apollographql/apollo-ios/Design/0000-graphql-defer.md

 # Summary

 The specification for `@defer`/`@stream` is slowly making it's way through the GraphQL Foundation approval process and once formally merged into the GraphQL specification Apollo iOS will need to support it.
 However, Apollo already has a public implementation of `@defer` in the other OSS offerings, namely Apollo Server, Apollo Client, and Apollo Kotlin.
 The goal of this project is to implement support for `@defer` that matches the other Apollo OSS clients.
+This project will not include support for the `@stream` directive.

 Based on the progress of `@defer`/`@stream` through the approval process there may be some differences in the final specification vs. what is currently implemented in Apollo's OSS.
 This project does not attempt to preemptively anticipate those changes nor comply with the potential merged specification.
 Any client affecting-changes in the merged specification will be implemented into Apollo iOS.